Overview

 Beef

-Beef is high in protein, with between 6-10 grams per ounce depending on the type of beef.
+Beef is high in protein, with between 6 and 10 grams per ounce, depending on the type of beef.
 Overall, beef is more nutritionally dense than other meats.
-Beef is high in vitamin B12, which is one nutrient that tends to be lacking in vegetarian and vegan diets.
+Beef is high in vitamin B12, one nutrient that tends to be lacking in vegetarian and vegan diets.
 B12 is essential for blood formation and the function of the brain and nervous system.
 Beef is also a good source of zinc, selenium, iron, B3, B6, and phosphorous.

 Poultry and Eggs